 Attitude towards investment (and re-investment) in business growth:

 As revenue comes in, do you share the same attitude on re-investment in the business tied to your vision and growth strategy?
 Growing businesses are like babies.
-They always want fed, but with cash!
+They always want to be fed, but with cash!

 Expectations on personal income: